 by Allix Ollivier

-Allix Ollivier is a Development Associate at Valley Animal Center in Fresno, California.
+Allix Ollivier is an Outreach Associate at Valley Animal Center in Fresno, California.
 VAC shares their animal rescue adventures with us every month.
 Check out KRL’s interview with VAC to learn more about what they do.

-Ferdinand is currently up for adoption, and he truly is a beautiful companion!
-Until Ferdinand finds a forever home, we’ll continue to care for him at the Valley Animal Center.
-In order to care for canine cuties like Ferdinand and also our lovable kitties we have at our center, we appreciate any and all donations.
-Contributors like you help support the cats and dogs cared for at our facility until they find their forever home.
+Until Sammy finds a forever home, we’ll continue to care for him at the Valley Animal Center.
+In order to care for lovable dogs like Sammy, and also the kitty cuties we have at our center, we appreciate any and all donations.
+Contributors like you help support the cats and dogs cared for at our facility until they find their forever homes.
 As always, the Valley Animal Center is grateful and appreciative of any and all donations.

 Keep up with VAC’s animal rescue adventures here at KRL, and learn more about adopting from them, volunteering, and donating to VAC on their website If you advertise with KRL you can designate 10% of your ad fees to go to VAC.